SAFEHR-data/FlowEHR/README.md

     `Repository Permissions`
     - `Contents`: `Read-only` - required to clone transformation pipeline repos for deployment
+    - `Pull Requests`: `Read and write` - required for the PR Bot to work in private forks

     Once done, generate it and copy it for the next step.